Edit

 • Consider using MSIX to ensure that users experience a seamless installation, update, and uninstallation experience.
 MSIX automatically removes the app binaries and data.
 For information about how packaged apps handle files and registry entries, see Understanding how packaged desktop apps run on Windows.

-• For unpackaged apps, ensure that your application can be easily uninstalled through the Apps -> Installed Apps list in Settings.
-When your application is uninstalled, ensure that Start menu entries, files, directories, registry entries, and temporary files are also removed.
+• For unpackaged apps, ensure that users can easily uninstall your application through the Apps -> Installed Apps list in Settings.
+When users uninstall your application, ensure that Start menu entries, files, directories, registry entries, and temporary files are also removed.
 Consider giving your users the option to preserve their data when they uninstall your application.

 • Ensure that during uninstallation your app removes all binaries and application data.
-User-created content should be stored in locations like Documents, which can then be retained by users even after the app is uninstalled.
+User-created content should be stored in locations like Documents, which users can retain even after the app is uninstalled.

-• Avoid installing or updating system binaries that may require a reboot.
+• Avoid installing or updating system binaries that might require a reboot.

 • Integrate with RestartManager to save and restore state between OS updates.